pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - https://www.youtube.com/watch?v=wrZ4O7elR_I Must Watch if you Use RSI and Stochastic to Trade!
 - https://youtu.be/amyL94ArWVE?t=484 Master The Stochastic Oscillator For Huge Returns | Trading Indicators
 - https://www.youtube.com/watch?v=hLXVeO_f7Ns&t=21s How to use Bollinger Bands for better trading

+## TODO: ORGANIZE: PODCAST
+- https://youtu.be/GYLCzvz_LL8 An Edge with Correlations Across Time Frames · Dan McDermitt
+- https://youtu.be/cqEncH4_5ls This quants’ approach to algorithmic trading—Michael Halls-Moore, QuantStart
+- https://youtu.be/qz6a27tFmAM The Art and Science of Algorithmic Futures Trading · Kyle Schultz